thunderbird/thunderbird-android/docs/engineering/rfcs/0009-uuidv7-identifier-migration.md

 - Account identifier replacement expands the Global Database cutover and requires a complete inventory of persisted account references.
-- External references that cannot be rewritten need an explicit compatibility or reset policy.
+- External references that cannot be rewritten expire at cutover and require an explicit safe fallback or reset policy.
 - UUIDv7 generation must preserve uniqueness and correct ordering behavior under concurrent generation.

 ## Validation